MarcusGrass/pgwm/docs/USAGE.md

 # Getting started
 A work in progress document to make usage of the WM clearer.
+To make a clean install look like the default configuration examples Jetbrains Mono Nerd Font, Font Awesome Brands 6, and Font Awesome Free Solid 6 needs to be installed.

 ## Enter the WM
 On startup, the WM will show an empty background and a bar on top.